mainmatter/playbook/project-procedure/digital-products/README.md

 # Digital Product Projects

+Developing digital products is a complex process during which an idea or problem is transformed into a software based solution.
+In order to complete that process effectively and successfully, a well-defined procedure is required that clearly prescribes which steps to take in what order and that involves all stakeholders.
+All the relevant information to each step and the respective outcomes need to be accessible to everyone involved at all times.

-Developing Digital Products can be broken down into four main stages:
+Digital product projects can be broken down into four main stages:

 - product strategy: identifying and understanding the goal of the project and the environment it operates in